Close Menu

 13.06 Leukemia.

 A. Acute leukemia (including T-cell lymphoblastic lymphoma).
-Consider under a disability until at least 24 months from the date of diagnosis or relapse, or at least 12 months from the date of bone marrow or stem cell transplantation, whichever is later.
-Thereafter, evaluate any residual impairment(s) under the criteria for the affected body system.
+Consider under a disability until at least 24 months from the date of diagnosis or relapse, or at least 12 months from the date of bone marrow or stem cell transplant, whichever is later.
+Thereafter, look at any impairments under the rules for the affected body system.

 OR